wanamelon/prototype_monorepo/fish-battleships/dev_notes.md

 # Legality checks

 Items define rules - config telling us what to enforce

 - types not allowed to overlap. generally, should not overlap own type
     - maybe we even make this a bool "can overlap own type"
     - types will be a tag system for flexibility
     - Tag has a TagClass (layer-level, item-level, other?) and a value
 - disallowed_neighbor_types: horizontally same as above. what can't be in adjacent cell?
 - types must overlap: organ MUST be atop a substrate
     - note: there isn't really an "above/below", just care which items exist in one cell
 - required_neighbor_types: horizontal equivalent to above
     - Substrate must be next to other
 - For protrusions, required_normal, to enforce it's perpendicular to outside of fish
     - Not MVP!

 Each item also has its (rotated) positions, item id, and type

 The grid defines the systems which process these rules.
 Grid has knowledge of graph relations and all item pos

-[X] Define/code up the basic API
+# Adding another item!

+Preview should be decoupled from ItemData
+Should we separate out the pure data (offsets, type, placement rule, stats, etc) from the node?
+Yes definitely.
+Pure data easy to pass around.
+The parts of the node which matter are:

+- The bounding box area.
+Is this needed?
+Nice to define such a thing from UI in node (visual)
+- The points.
+Also nice to see represented visually.
+Can be worked around but should we?

+So it's just a matter of using the node for ease of configuration eh?
+Then we can do: Use the scene as a config tool -> static item data.
+Load that somehow at runtime Register it in a central map.
+PACKED.instantiate().get_static_item_data() ->

+We can still have that scene be an actual node in game - placed item and preview use it!
+Because it's also nice to share the visuals and any animation or whatnot

+Should we make it an abstract class?
+Uhh whatever bro uh uh @pbashsho @ekoopman your opinion???
+FUCK ABSTRACTION

+Really we're planning for a future problem of: what if we need to change something for all items
+Ex: Adding a UI element (hover text perhaps?).
+Nice to define that in one place Rather than PlacedItem, Preview, and battle item.

+I'm in a thinking trap.
+Should decide soon and just do it, maybe it's bad whatever

+Item's interface:

+- Interactable area for drag drop - it's item-specific data
+- Defined area for allow to drop -> Inventory area
+- The points, basically we only care the data
+- Placement rule
+- Item type enums - layer, which item, etc.
+- A shared UUID eventually
+- Static data - one day we shall use I swear hngggg!!!
+- The sprite

+PlacedItem

+[X] Add item 2 (inherited)
+[X] change PlacedItem to use itemdata's dragged thing [ ] Item enum and factory registrar thing
+[ ] Pull out item 1 to another inherited scene
-[ ] Implement overlap system
+[ ] rename silly named classes

+# Tiny todo list - placement UI

+[ ] Make placement rule API correct (don't do contiguous check if is first of kind? but protrusion...)
 [ ] Implement adjacency system
-[ ] Test it out!

-# Tiny todo list - placement UI
+[ ] Item area items delegate drag drop operations upwards [ ] Item drag drop on item area feels really clunky (feedback + more lenience + reasonable default?)

-[X] Want to fix bug where if my mouse is on
+[ ] Singleton signal for drag end (success vs fail)?
+Cleaner that way [X] Want to fix bug where if my mouse is on
 [X] Drag item around board again
 [X] Fix some bugs with rotation of preview
 [X] Multiple items, check overlap
 [X] Dragging placed item back to an item area
-[X] Dragging atop existing item should delegate to grid [ ] Implement legality checking system
+[X] Dragging atop existing item should delegate to grid [X] Define/code up the basic API for legality
-[ ] Item drag drop on item area feels really clunky (feedback + more lenience + reasonable default?)
-[ ] Singleton signal for drag end (success vs fail)?
-Cleaner that way
+[X] Implement overlap system
+[X] Improve overlap system

+I've really been feeling the limitations of the drag and drop system!

+- We can't decide when/which control will be called - forced to do delegation
+- How do we integrate with other input schemes, like keyboard, or single click to pick up and drop?

+When we revisit UI later, can try to make our own, will reveal the tradeoffs, what are we losing?

 # Auto battle logic system

 # Selection menu

 Simple way - use an ItemList for our menu
 Once selected, a fish preview will appear if we click and it's a valid position, then:

 - fish is registered to grid
 - fish appears there
 - we remove / grey out from itemlist -> prevent placing again